REPOZY/Hookbridge/README.md

-# hookbridge
+# Hookbridge

 **One file.
 Every platform.**

-hookbridge lets you build a plugin for AI coding tools — like Claude Code or Codex — without having to maintain separate, incompatible files for each one.
+Hookbridge lets you build a plugin for AI coding tools — like Claude Code or Codex — without having to maintain separate, incompatible files for each one.

 ---